-Dental Hygiene through a distance learning partnership.
+The Northern Virginia Community College Associate of Applied Science in Dental Hygiene program is available to Germanna Community College students through distance learning technology.
 Students may complete general education courses at Germanna.
-Dental hygiene courses are offered through NVCC utilizing distance learning technology.
-This program is an expansion of the Northern Virginia Community College Dental Hygiene Program located in Springfield, Virginia.
+Dental hygiene courses are offered through Northern Virginia Community College as an expansion of the Northern Virginia Community College Dental Hygiene Program located in Springfield, Virginia.
 The program consists of a combination of traditional and distance learning modalities.
 The curriculum is designed to prepare selected students to serve in a dynamic and growing health profession as valuable members of the Dental Health team.

 The goals of the Northern Virginia/Germanna Community College Dental Hygiene Program are:

 - To prepare students to assess, plan, implement, and evaluate dental hygiene care for all types of patients.

 - To prepare students to successfully complete the National Dental Hygiene Board Examination.